visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 Snippet behavior:

 - For normal web content, excerpt is preferred before content.
-- For PDF-backed Document content, extracted PDF content can be used when it contains the match.
+- For Document file content, extracted PDF or DOCX content can be used when it contains the match.
 - Snippets are selected around the strongest matching passage rather than simply using the first characters.
 - Snippets are bounded to a concise length.
 - Fallbacks use excerpt/content/title when no matching passage exists.